chao1224/ChatBattery/README.md

 ### 3 Run Scripts

-First export the open AI, `export OPENAI_API_KEY=xxxxx`.
+First set the open AI key, type this in terminal `export OPENAI_API_KEY=xxxxx`.

 #### 3.1 Exploration Phase

-For stage 1 to 4, run this CMD
+For stage 1 to 4, run this CMD in terminal
 ```bash
 python main.py
 ```